nasa/AppEEARS-QGIS-Plugin/README.md

 ## Development

-Aspects relevant to maintainers for development purposes can be found in [this document](doc/development.md).
+Aspects relevant to maintainers for development purposes can be found in the [development markdown document](doc/development.md).
+This document includes description of repository structure and information for software developers to help maintain the project.

 ## Contact Info